typograph/pysimiam/doc/coursera.rst

-Using PySimiam in Coursera 'Control of mobile robots course'
+Using PySimiam in Coursera 'Control of mobile robots' course
 ************************************************************

 Introduction